 In some ways, it was serendipitous that I landed this job because I was one out of 84 other applicants.
 Yet thus began an accelerated learning curve on my teenage passion; that of finding and eating Australian wild foods, then popularly known as bushfood or bush tucker but nowadays better referred to as authentic Australian food or just wild foods.

 Having access to over 450 different foods for analysis and able to nibble on thousands more gave me a unique insight into Australia’s undiscovered, wild food (and medicine) resources.
 The fruits, tubers, vegetables, herbs, spices, seeds, nuts and more that I tasted instantly screamed at me that here was an industry waiting to be commercialized.
-Starting with a single restaurant in Sydney as a customer, the company, Australian Functional Ingredients Pty Ltd now exports plantation grown, organic wild foods as well as Aboriginal and non-Aboriginal wild-harvested ingredients into many countries and to countless chefs, numerous manufacturers and hundreds of on-line shoppers each month.
+Starting with a single restaurant in Sydney as a customer, the company, Australian Functional Ingredients Pty Ltd now exports plantation grown, organic wild foods as well as Aboriginal and non-Aboriginal wild-crafted ingredients into many countries and to countless chefs, numerous manufacturers and hundreds of on-line shoppers each month.

 The foods came in from around the country, initially predominantly supplied by Aboriginal communities and through my own collecting.
 In 1983, some of the left-overs (after analysis) were supplied to chefs and although I didn’t recognize its potential impact at the time, the possibility of an Australian cuisine had begun.
 I started my first wild food trading company, Bush Tucker Supply in 1987.
 It went through various changes in name and suffered all the trials and tribulations of small business and partnerships with embezzlement by one co-director and a take-over attempt by others.
 Finally, I had to start all over again after walking away from directors who thought they could run my supply business without me and from a plush office high in the sky in Sydney’s CBD.